Enzyme Substrate Enzyme Substrate Complex

 Structure and Dynamics of the Enzyme-Substrate Complex: A Microscopic Dance

 The structure of the ES complex is remarkably diverse, depending on the enzyme and substrate involved.
-However, certain features are common.
+That said, certain features are common.
 The active site typically provides a microenvironment distinct from the bulk solvent, shielding the substrate from water and influencing the reaction's thermodynamics.
 The active site's residues participate directly in catalysis, either through acid-base catalysis, covalent catalysis, or metal ion catalysis.

 Factors Influencing the Efficiency of the Enzyme-Substrate Complex: Optimizing the Reaction